-I am a first-year NERC Doctoral Training Partnership student at Oxford.
 I am interested in using both functional-trait and demographic approaches to understand how different plant communities respond to global environmental change using three study systems: grasslands, tropical forests and invasive plants.
 Alongside my PhD, I am a data contributor to the Ecoflora database and I am a committee member for the British Ecological Society Invasion Science Group.

 Affiliations: University of Oxford (UK), Ecological Flora of the British Isles (Ecoflora) (UK)